fugue/zim/README.md

  * `OUTPUTS` - relative paths to all outputs (space separated)
  * `DEP` - the relative path to the first dependency
  * `DEPS` - relative paths to all dependencies (space separated)
+ * `ARTIFACTS_DIR` - absolute path to directory where outputs are placed
+ * `ARTIFACT` - absolute path to the first output

 As a trivial example, if a Rule lists "*.go" as an input and the Component has one Go file in the directory named "main.go", then `INPUT=main.go` is set in